WangHaiYang874/ABC22/questions.md

-# general things
+# top of my todos

+- [ ] implementing the multi-level tau-leaping simulations, ABC framework for doing inference, and then the
+- [ ] think about non-ABC way of doing the estimation.
 - [ ] observation: transform a time series of observations into observation at fixed time plus a noise.

-- [ ] ode formulation.
+# other todos

+- [ ] ode formulation for simulations with large copy number, need to figure out perhaps by solving the PDE with a Runge-Kutta or backward-euler etc.

 # July 9th

+So far I have understood the coupling process for tau-leaping process.
+Might need to implement it later.

+It still bugs me on how to change t

 ## todo
-- [ ] understand coupling by reading the "Complexity ..." or Giles papers.
+- [x] understand coupling by reading the "Complexity ..." or Giles papers.
-- [ ] think about non-ABC way of doing the estimation.
+   - [x] mfml w 21 46 48 50
+- [x] Wasserstein, coupling metrics. does not seem to be so practical in computation.
 - [ ] test the idea that I have today for direct sampling/fitting. this needs me to understand the coupling process better
-- [ ] Wasserstein, coupling metrics
 - [ ] nuissance variable.

 ## Brownian bridge and inverse problem from the tau-leaping and coupling perspectives.